 In healthcare facilities that have their own dining facilities (hospitals, mainly), digital signage can perform one of its more traditional roles: as digital menu boards.

 More often than at most restaurants, hospital cafeteria menus change.
 Items run out or change daily, and printed menus can become very hard to follow.
-Using a digital menu board system allows your dining team to update menus in one place and have them display properly everywhere that you have a board.
+Using a digital menu board system allows your dining team to update menus in one place and have them displayed properly everywhere that you have a board.
+You can also provide dietary or nutritional information to help people learn more about the food options.

-Digital displays or projectors as entertainment can be a great way to ease the anxieties associated with being at a doctor’s office or hospital.
+Digital displays or projectors as entertainment can be a great way to ease the anxieties associated with being at a doctor’s office or hospital and improve the patient experience.
 Interactive displays such as StoryWall can provide a needed distraction from the fears of the moment, cheering up patients and families alike.

 Bluewater has installed entertainment or distraction-based digital displays for a number of healthcare systems.
-Our touchless Active Play systems are a great way to get kids up and playing, not sitting and fretting, without fear over surface transmission.
+Our touchless Active Play systems have engaging content and are a great way to get kids up and playing, not sitting and fretting, without fear over surface transmission.

 For more, you can also read about our work at the Children’s Hospital of Michigan.

 In larger healthcare settings, it can be challenging to quickly notify your staff of an urgent change or need.
-Many staff are busy doing important, even life-saving work, and they aren’t going to check their email constantly while doing so.
+Many healthcare providers are busy doing important, even life-saving work, and they aren’t going to check their emaill for new notifications constantly while doing so.

-By installing digital displays in strategic locations on hospital floors and other care settings, you can centrally push out crucial communications that get seen as quickly as possible.
+By installing digital displays in strategic locations on hospital floors, break rooms, and other care settings, you can centrally push out crucial internal communications that get seen as quickly as possible.

 The Best Digital Signage Implementation Requires the Right Partner

-Getting the most out of your digital signage requires the right implementation strategy.
+Getting all of the benefits of digital signage requires the right implementation strategy.
 And to get the right strategy in place, you need the right AV partner.

 Reach out today to learn what Bluewater can do for you.